 Harajuku (原宿) is one of Tokyo’s most playful and colorful neighborhoods, famous for its quirky Harajuku fashion style and vibrant youth culture.
 Walking through the Harajuku neighborhood with kids feels like stepping into a living playground, especially along Takeshita Dori Street where rainbow cotton candy, crepe stands, and character shops spill onto every corner.
 This Harajuku (Shibuya) area combines the energy of bold street fashion with family-friendly fun, offering endless photo-worthy moments that feel more like a theme park than a city street.
 Just beyond the buzz, Yoyogi Park and Omotesando provide calm, shaded escapes where kids can recharge, making Harajuku a mix of fun chaos and surprising calm, Tokyo’s imagination at its brightest.

-As you plan your trip to Tokyo with kids, this guide is a great place to start!
-For comprehensive information on where to stay, how to get around, and what to eat with kids, begin with our Tokyo Family Travel Guide.
-You can then visit the Tokyo with Kids Hub to find all our guides, adventure stories, and age-specific tips conveniently in one easy place.
+As you plan your trip to Tokyo, this guide is a great place to start!
+Begin with our Tokyo Family Travel Guide for the essentials on where to stay, how to get around, and what to eat.
+Then visit the Tokyo with Kids Hub to explore all our Tokyo guides, attractions, and age-specific tips in one place.
+If you’re considering sightseeing passes, our Tokyo Passes for Families guide breaks down the best options.
+For even more ideas, browse our Ultimate Guide to Family Attractions in Japan with Kids for the top castles, shrines, museums, aquariums, and theme parks.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!